 Free Interview – No Fee Until Settlement or Recovery

-Indiana personal injury attorney Richard Truitt has represented catastrophically injured clients for thirty seven years.
-He has the experience and determination to fight against insurance companies and hospitals that may attempt limiting the compensation you are entitled to.
+Skilled personal injury attorney Richard Truitt has represented catastrophically injured clients for thirty-seven years.
+He has the experience and determination to fight against insurance companies and hospitals that may attempt to limit the compensation you are entitled to.

 If you or a loved one has suffered a stroke and been diagnosed with hemiparesis in the Fort Wayne or Huntington, Indiana area, please contact our personal injury office online or call us at (888) 665-1972 to schedule your free interview at Truitt Law Offices.
 Richard Truitt operates on a contingency basis, which means there is no fee unless we recover compensation for your damages.